rbisdorff/Digraph3/docSphinx/index.rst

 tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank or rate with multiple incommensurable performance criteria.

 Other tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
 The tutorial about split, interval and permutation graphs is inspired by Martin Golumbic's book on *Algorithmic Graph Theory and Perfect Graphs* ([3]_).
-Finally, we provide a tutorial on tree graphs and spanning forests and three pearls of bipolar epistemic logic.
+We also provide a tutorial on tree graphs and spanning forests.

+Finally we discuss four pearls of bipolar epistemic logic, namely coping with missing data and logical indeterminateness and computing ordinal bipolar-valued correlation indexes, bipolar-valued digraph kernel membership vectors, and bipolar-valued outranking likelihoods.

 .. toctree:: tutorial
    :maxdepth: 2